keshprasadbca2024-collab/Emotion-Detection-Learning-Support-Engine/README.md

 17.BiLSTM Classifier (5-Class Softmax)

 A BiLSTM model was used to classify text into five emotion categories.
 The final layer uses Softmax activation to predict the most suitable emotion label for each input.

+18. BERT Classifier with Class Weighting & Keyword Adjustments

+A BERT classifier was used for emotion detection.
+Class weighting was applied to handle imbalanced data, and keyword adjustments were added to improve prediction accuracy.